 Believe it or not, there was another strange occurrence took place at the scene of those two motor vehicle accidents.
 Police officers and others were working at the scene when lightning struck, shocking two officers and a support technician, according to the news report.

 All three were hospitalized.
 The extent of their injuries was also not part of the news report.

-According to the article, law enforcement officials have identified the second hit-and-run driver (the one who allegedly struck the police officer) as a 65-year-old man.
+According to the article, law enforcement officials have identified the second hit-and-run driver (the one who allegedly struck the police officers) as a 65-year-old man.
 When he is taken into custody, he will be charged with intoxication assault.